dshills/goauto/README.md

 By using TaskInfo.Buf and TaskInfo.Target a Workflow creates a flow similar to a using a Unix pipe |

 TaskInfo.Collect keeps a running list of file targets over the course of one run of a Workflow.
-This gives tasks access to run functions on all the files process by the Workflow.
+This gives tasks access to run functions on all the files processed by the Workflow.

 #### Task Building
 The real power comes from building custom tasks.
 This can be done using the NewTask generator or by writing a Tasker compliant interface.
 Here are examples of both for calling the cat shell command.